-Feeling clean, respectable I glanced at my reflection and wondered if I had still had the fortitude to catch another killer.
+Feeling clean, respectable I glanced at my reflection and wondered if I still had the fortitude to catch another killer.
 All of the filth I had felt on the outside of my body was replaced by a deeper and everlasting layer just beneath the skin.
 The shower was just a short reprieve.

 Then a cryptic text message on my unclassified mobile.

 “Meet me if you’re really in town.
 Heading to the Boondocks”.

 So, there was a man I needed to see about a horse.
 A sea horse to be exact.

 He sat alone at the mouth of the Bart rail tunnel, miserable in the piercing, cold Bay wind, wondering whether this would be the day he decided to just not move off the tracks when the train came, or maybe he’d just quickly, without too much thinking, lest he talk himself out of it, reach out and snatch hold of the third rail and see if he could cause a city-wide blackout.

 Fuck that.
 A Starbucks was just around the corner, and he could always panhandle enough for his favorite hot drink: a double espresso mocha with cinnamon.
 There was a time not too distant in the past when he could have purchased every Starbucks from Benicia to Santa Cruz.
 But that was before Stanford Foxton Jonssen blew into town on one of those frigid winds.